MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgCreateOrGetCommunicationOnlineMeeting.md

 ## SYNOPSIS
 Create an onlineMeeting object with a custom specified external ID.
 If the external ID already exists, this API will return the onlineMeeting object with that external ID.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaCreateOrGetCommunicationOnlineMeeting](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaCreateOrGetCommunicationOnlineMeeting?view=graph-powershell-beta)

 ## SYNTAX